hlrs-fcg/spada_fcg_fork/README.md

 ```
 stencil.field<D, E, T>
 ```
-that models a multi-dimensional array (field) over iteration domain D with extent E and scalar type T
+that models a multi-dimensional array (field) over iteration domain D with extent E and scalar type T.

+A field type `stencil.field<D, E1, T>` is a subtype of a type `stencil.field<D, E2, T>` if `E1` is a subtype of `E2`.
+The domains and scalar types must match.

 ### Interval Types